chmeee/vagrant-puppet-enterprise/README.md

 Launch a Puppet Enterprise vagrant environment for learning/testing

-To use, add your images to LINNODES and WINMODES.
+To use, add your images to LINNODES and WINNODES.

 This Vagrantfile assumes libvirt plugin but you can personalize it for virtualbox as well.